aalbacetef/libgemini/README.md

 ##### Store location

+Env: `LIBGEMINI_STORE_PATH`

 Set Store location.

 ```bash
  --store ~/.config/libgemini/known_hosts
 ```

 To use an in-memory store:

 ```bash
  --store :memory:
 ```

+## Contributing

+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.